 Many of us have taken this time to catch up on movies and tv shows.
 There are so many great options out there we still might not have enough time to watch them all.
 Between binging the new season of Ozark and sitting down for the weekly premieres of Westworld, there are a lot of entertaining documentaries that double as education.

-There are classics like Ken Burns’ Baseball available on PBS and newbies like Free Solo on Hulu and Disney Plus.
+There are classics like Ken Burns’ Baseball available on PBS and newbies like Free Solo on Disney Plus.
 Then there’s the wide array of options on Netflix, ranging from tales of an accountant standing trial for his role in World War II Germany to an inside look at one of today’s biggest music icons.
 If you prefer to learn by watching, there’s a documentary out there for you.

 3. Learn a New Language

 Although it might not seem like it, eventually this will pass and we’ll be allowed outside.
 And when that time comes, why limit your new-found freedom to your neighborhood?
 With so many great language-learning tools at our disposal, we can open ourselves to new cultures and conversations with people all over the world.

 Of course, Duolingo has always been a great option for learning new languages, and for good reason, too, with compatibility on our phones and rewards to keep us motivated while being free.
 There are plenty of other paid options, such as Babbel and Rosetta Stone, if you’re willing to spend a couple of bucks.

 Yeah, this one is a little out of left field, but studies have shown that there’s a correlation between working out and intelligence.
 Although the exact relationship is still a question mark, the working theory is that the pumping of blood helps oxygen reach your brain, giving you more energy to think, and making it easier for new neural connections to be made.